Italian police target Booking.com for alleged tax evasion

-Italy's tax police believe Booking.com (BKNG.O) evaded 153 million euros of value added tax (VAT) in connection with holiday rentals booked through its platform, two sources with knowledge of the matter told Reuters on Thursday.
+MILAN (Reuters) - Italy’s tax police believe Booking.com evaded 153 million euros of value added tax (VAT) in connection with holiday rentals booked through its platform, two sources with knowledge of the matter told Reuters on Thursday.

 The Genoa police said in a statement they “uncovered a massive tax evasion of more than 150 million euros in unpaid VAT from 2013 to 2019 by a multinational online travel agency based in the Netherlands”, without mentioning the company by name.